dorcoh/mlProject/README.md

 # Machine Learning Project

-##Goal:
+##Goal

-to implement sentiment analysis classifier, with multiple aspects
+To implement sentiment analysis classifier, with multiple aspects.

-Data: Dvd
+##Data

-We had a data of dvd-reviews, with multiple aspect for each review (Movie,Extras,Audio,Video) and scores for each one of the aspects, our goal was to implement sentiment analysis classifiers for each aspect, and an aspect classifier.
+Dvd-reviews, multiple aspect for each review (Movie,Extras,Audio,Video) and scores for each one of the aspects (1-10)

+##Process

-We first implemented as baseline three classifiers using scikit-learn library
+First implemented as baseline three svm classifiers (aspect classifier, sentiment classifier - trained by score/trained by sentiment) using scikit-learn library

-Then we implemented a 'norma' classifier, which checks how far is some review in the test set from all other training reviews in terms of scores (1-10).
+Another 'norma' classifier, which checks how far is some review in the test set from all other training reviews in terms of scores (1-10).

-And finally we implemented three more classifiers assisted by the material we learned at the course (PGM) where the difference between them are the kind of dependecies between the variables
+And finally different classifiers using probabilistic graphs, one directed model, and two undicreted.

 Results so far:
 ```